daviebadger/books/restructuredtext/restructuredtext.rst

    Jacob      Badger    Male    19
    =========  ========  ======  ===

-All columns except the last one must be adorned as long as the widest cell in that column.
-Within these long columns, table header may be centered:
+All table columns except the last one must be adorned as long as the widest cell in that column.
+Within these long columns, text in a table header may be centered, though it has no effect in a rendered document:

 .. code:: rst